Contributions to provide women, children and families with Protection and Prevention Services

 Subject to annual review, DIAND will maintain a list of land-less Bands and non-reserve communities that are eligible to receive program funding in accordance with the National Social Programs Manual.

-Eligible Initiatives and Projects
+Annex A - Eligible Initiatives and Projects

 - Shelter Operations: Core operating funding to an existing network of family violence shelters serving First Nation communities.
 Contribution amounts are based on a national shelter funding formula.
 The formula calculates a core operating budget for each shelter based on the province of operation, size and geographical location using four expenditure factors: staff salaries and benefits (75%); operational and administrative costs (25%), and where applicable, funds to cover the costs associated with remoteness and emergency needs.